o-andres-m/JavaForWork/README.md

 ---

-### lotes-batch
+### lotes-batch :robot:

-- Processor for insert csv data to Db
+- Processor for insert CSV data to DB
+- Processor for create CSV data from DB
+- Processor for create XML data CSV
-- Processor for create csv data from Db
+- Processor for create CSV data from EXTERNAL API

 ---